Utility Color Code (Print Section)

 Radius/Perimeter: Make sure the radius has a proper center point.
 Make sure the perimeter has a defined area.

 Path: Use specific starting and ending points and a width when using a path, including road right of way.
+When using an intersection as a reference point for marking instructions, detail where specifically in the intersection the path will begin or end.

 Remarks: Diggers Hotline contact center representatives will also record any additional information.
 A Project Ticket must be identified as such in the Remarks section.